Class Geometry

 getNetwork3D

 Get the 3D network representation of this graph.
 This is purely for storage.
-The network is generated inNetwork3D
+The network is generated inNetwork3D.- Returns:

 - the 3D network representation of this graph.